DLotts/DLotts/README.md

 - 💬 Loving how both 🤖 LLM and 🏗️ LLVM  are changeing the world

-- 😄 I'm happy my job will be taken over by an 🤖 LLM as long as they let me watch!
+- 😄 My job will be taken over by an 🤖 LLM -- I'm ready!

 - 🦟 Time flies like an arrow.
 Fruit flies like a banana.
 Rain flies keep me dry.
 LLM's not confused!
 <!--